 Apple pie was brought to the colonies by European settlers.
 It was easy and affordable.
 But, it didn’t become popular until the 20th century, when advertising, news, and two world wars transformed the dish into a nationalist symbol.
 By WWII it was a symbol of the warmth of home, and soldiers were proudly proclaiming that they were fighting for “mom and apple pie.”
 Recipe from Tidbits.

 The first “cheesecake” may have been created on the Greek island of Samos.
 In 1872, a New York dairy farmer accidentally discovered the creation of cream cheese while attempting to replicate the French cheese Neufchatel.
 Three years later, cream cheese was packaged in foil and distributed to local stores under the Philadelphia Cream Cheese brand.
-The Americanized version of the cheesecake that we know today adds cream cheese to the cake, and it has since become a staple ingredient in the United States.
+Get The Recipe Here.

 Try this classic Instant Pot New York Cheesecake from Simply Happy Foodie